zenoss/zenoss-zapp/README.md

 Proxy Registration
 ---
 Zapp allows registration of a resource or websocket listener with a centralized proxy.
-To configure this auto-registration, set zapp.autoreg.host and zapp.autoreg.port as system variables pointing to the redis database for the proxy.
+To configure this auto-registration, set ZAPP_AUTOREG_HOST and g as environment variables pointing to the redis database for the proxy.
 Then, set the proxy host and port in the proxy section of the Zapp's configuration.yaml.

 <a name="event-bus-configuration"></a>Application Event Handling with Guava EventBus
 ---